 Whether you use a bank or money transfer service, your money will likely be converted to Philippine pesos along the way using an exchange rate.

 It’s not just the Philippines, though.
 No matter your destination country, sending money abroad typically most often involves converting your funds to another currency—a process that requires exchange rates.
 But what exactly is an exchange rate, and how does it work?

 An exchange rate refers to the value of a currency in relation to another—for example, how many Mexican pesos are equal to one U.S. dollar.

 You can also think of an exchange rate as describing how much of one currency can be bought by one unit of another.
-Outside of international money transfers, these rates are often spoken about in the context of overseas travel.
+Outside of international money transfers, we typically speak about these rates in the context of overseas travel.

 How are exchange rates set?

-The foreign exchange market, also called forex or FX for short, is the global marketplace where national currencies are exchanged for foreign trade and business.
+The foreign exchange market, also called forex or FX for short, is the global marketplace where national currencies are exchanged for foreign trade.

 It uses price quotes known as currency pairs to compare different currencies, which financial institutions and traders then buy and sell.
 As the hub of currency conversion, the foreign exchange market plays a major role in determining exchange rates.